auth0/docs/articles/quickstart/webapp/aspnet-core/_includes/_login.md

 ### Run the Application

-When the user selects the **Log In** button, the OIDC middleware redirects them to the hosted version of the [Lock](/libraries/lock/v10/customization) widget in your Auth0 domain.
+When the user selects the **Login** button, the OIDC middleware redirects them to the hosted version of the [Lock](/libraries/lock/v10/customization) widget in your Auth0 domain.

 #### About the login flow

-1. The user clicks on the **Log In** button and is directed to the `Login` route.
+1. The user clicks on the **Login** button and is directed to the `Login` route.
 2. The `ChallengeAsync` tells the ASP.NET authentication middleware to issue a challenge to the authentication handler registered with the Auth0 `authenticationScheme` parameter.
 The parameter uses the "Auth0" value you passed in the call to `AddOpenIdConnect` in the `Startup` class.
 3. The OIDC handler redirects the user to the Auth0 `/authorize` endpoint, which displays the Lock widget.
 The user can log in with their username and password, social provider or any other identity provider.
 4. Once the user has logged in, Auth0 calls back to the `/callback` endpoint in your application and passes along an authorization code.